Ike Ugbo scores on Genk debut against Anderlecht

 Ike Ugbo scored on his first Genk game to propel John van den Brom’s men to a 1-0 victory over Anderlecht on Sunday evening.

-The former England youth international – who joined the Smurfs from Chelsea – was introduced for Paul Onuachu in the 82nd minute of the keenly contested encounter.
+The former England youth international – who joined the Smurfs from Chelsea – was introduced for Nigeria international for Paul Onuachu in the 82nd minute of the tough encounter.

-And with just five minutes of action, he handed his team all three points after firing past goalkeeper Hendrik van Crombrugge courtesy of a pass from Kristian Thorstvedt.
+And five minutes later, he handed his team all three points after firing past goalkeeper Hendrik van Crombrugge courtesy of a pass from Kristian Thorstvedt.

 Editors' Picks